JEClaire/jeclaire.github.io/_pages/about.md

 title: About me
 ---
-Hi, I'm Claire Jeongeun Kim, currently a Ph.D. student at University of Southern California. 🐎✌️ I feel fortunate to be advised by Professor [Christopher Torng](https://ctorng.com) and to be a member of [Acorn Research Group](https://acorn-research.usc.edu) 🐿️.
+Hi, I'm Claire Jeongeun Kim, currently a Ph.D. student at University of Southern California. 🐎✌️ I'm grateful to be advised by Professor [Christopher Torng](https://ctorng.com) and to be a member of [Acorn Research Group](https://acorn-research.usc.edu) 🐿️.
 My research interests are in the area of computer architecture, VLSI and fundamental abstractions for agile chip development methodologies.

 ------
 During my master’s studies, I was advised by Professor [Seung Eun Lee](https://soc.seoultech.ac.kr/Professor/Professor.html).